altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 *Martha searched her surroundings*
 'M::It is hiding somewhere...'
 ~Somewhere she couldn't detect~
-*Martha moved on to the next memory to clean, and the sludge moved.
+*Martha moved on to the next memory to clean, and the sludge moved* "M::Shit!"
-Something wrapped around Martha's wrist, pulling her under* ` const helm = {
+*Something wrapped around Martha's wrist, pulling her under* ~She had some leverage - bracing against the edges of the memory - she had a moment to think~ ` const helm = {
     airSupple:~unlimited~,